nxp-archive/openil_linux/Documentation/ipipe.rst

   * CPUIDLE support

+    The logic of the CPUIDLE framework has to account for those specific issues the interrupt pipelining introduces:

-    Interrupt pipelining introduces an interesting corner case in the logic of the CPU idle framework: the kernel might be idle in the sense that no in-band activity is scheduled yet, and at the same time, some out-of-band code might wait for a tick event already programmed in the timer hardware controlled by some out-of-band code via the timer_ interposition mechanism.
+    - the kernel might be idle in the sense that no in-band activity is scheduled yet, and planning to shut down the timer device suffering the C3STOP (mis)feature.
+However, at the same time, some out-of-band code might wait for a tick event already programmed in the timer hardware controlled by some out-of-band code via the timer_ interposition mechanism.

+    - switching the CPU to a power saving state may incur a significant latency, particularly for waking it up before it can handle an incoming IRQ, which is at odds with the purpose of interrupt pipelining.

-    In that situation, we don't want the CPUIDLE logic to turn off the hardware timer, causing the pending out-of-band event to be lost.
-Since the in-band kernel code does not know about the out-of-band context plans in essence, CPUIDLE calls :c:func:`ipipe_enter_idle_hook` to figure out whether the
+    Obviously, we don't want the CPUIDLE logic to turn off the hardware timer when C3STOP is in effect for the timer device, which would cause the pending out-of-band event to be lost.

-    out-of-band system is fine with entering the idle state as well.
-    Conversely, the CPUIDLE logic invokes :c:func:`ipipe_exit_idle_hook`
+    Likewise, the wake up latency induced by entering a sleep state on a particular hardware may not always be acceptable.

-    to inform the out-of-band code when the idle state ends.
-Both routines should be overriden by the out-of-band code for receiving these notifications (*__weak* binding).
+    Since the in-band kernel code does not know about the out-of-band code plans by design, CPUIDLE calls :c:func:`ipipe_cpuidle_control` to figure out whether the out-of-band system is fine with entering the idle state as well.
+This routine should be overriden by the out-of-band code for receiving such notification (*__weak* binding).

-    If :c:func:`ipipe_enter_idle_hook` returns a boolean *true* value, CPUIDLE proceeds as normally and may turn off the per-CPU timer hardware if the *C3STOP* misfeature is detected there.
+    If this hook returns a boolean *true* value, CPUIDLE proceeds as normally.
 Otherwise, the CPU is simply denied from entering the idle state, leaving the timer hardware enabled.

   * Kernel preemption control (PREEMPT)